 Another thing to remember about social media is that while it is a great arena to sell on, you can attract larger numbers of likes or followers by not posting about your business all the time.
 What do I mean?
 If you have an Instagram account and sell those meal replacement bars, instead of photo after photo of your bars, you should be posting about related things like working out, being busy with no time to eat, maybe a meme about being tired at work, admiring a sunrise, etc.

 Relating to your audience will cause them to become interested in what you are offering, so only posting about what you are offering once in a while is enough to keep them informed.
-Check out Jessica Sepel’s Instagram page for a perfect example.
+Check out these Instagram pages for perfect examples.

 The final thing to keep in mind about social media is picking the right channels and not posting the same thing across all of your social media networks.
 Really do some research on whether Facebook, Twitter, Instagram, Pinterest, SnapChat, etc. are right for your business.